Q-GADMM: Quantized Group ADMM for Communication Efficient Decentralized Machine Learning: Introduction

 Quantization errors may lead to high unintended variance in model parameter updates.
 Its neighbor-based communication aggravates this problem further since the errors may easily propagate across iterations.
 In the view of this, we provide a stochastic quantization scheme that ensures zero mean and un-biased error at every iteration, and we theoretically analyze the convergence guarantees of Q-GADMM corroborated by numerical evaluation yielding the following contributions. \begin{itemize} \item We propose Q-GADMM, in which a stochastic quantization and a mechanism to redefine the quantization range and the rounding probability to different quantization levels at every iteration are utilized on top of the original GADMM algorithm to ensure zero-mean unbiased error and convergence of Q-GADMM (see Fig.~\ref{Fig:overview}(b) and Algorithm~\ref{alhead}). .

-\item With exchanging of the quantization range, the number of quantization levels, and the quantized difference between the current model and the previously quantized model, we prove that Q-GADMM achieves the optimal solution for convex functions (see Theorem~\ref{theorem}).
+\item With exchanging of the quantization range, the quantizer resolution for each worker (heterogeneous quantization), and the quantized difference between the current model and the previously quantized model, we prove that Q-GADMM achieves the optimal solution for convex functions (see Theorem~\ref{theorem}).